crazilazi/mynotes/README.md

-A react app to store user note on blockchain using ethereum smart contract
+A DAPP to store user note on blockchain using ethereum smart contract